WaiveCar/Ijiraq/Products/Oliver/readme.md

 as it's not odds of odds ... that is to say it can be 1 in 10, but not a 1 in 10 of being 1 in 10 and a 2 in 10 of being a 3 in 10 and so on.

+Convergence is the *only* important number.
+If a method irritates 80% but has a 10% convergence and that's the best, then that method is the one to do.

 The objective is a virtuous cycle feedback machine that can generate clients + testimonials.

 There's two kinds of ads: